wolfv6/keybrd/tutorials/tutorial_1_breadboard_keyboard.md

 ## Breadboard keyboard starter kit
 The parts needed to build all the tutorial Breadboard Keyboards are listed in [breadboard_keyboard_supplies.ods](breadboard_keyboard_supplies.ods).

+You will need two tools:
-Wire cutters (or nail clipper) is the only required tool.
+* Wire cutters (or nail clipper)
-A multi-meter is useful for trouble shooting.
+* A multi-meter for trouble shooting

 ## How a breadboard works
 To understand the breadboard keyboard you will need to know the internal parts of a breadboard:
-* power rail
+* bus strip
 * terminal strip

 These are explained in [How to Use a Breadboard](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard)